Montezuma County Sheriff's Office

 For new and renewal applicants.

-1. Copy of Proof of Firearms Training.
+1. Copy of Proof of Firearms TrainingAcceptable forms of proof include:

-• Participation in an organized shooting competition or current military service.
+• Participation in an organized shooting competition or current military service

-• The applicant is a certified instructor at the time of application.
+• The applicant is a certified instructor at the time of application

-• Honorable discharge from U.S. Military within 3 years of application.
+• Honorable discharge from U.S. Military within 3 years of application

-• Honorable discharge from U.S. Military that reflects pistol qualifications within 10 years preceding application submittal.
+• Honorable discharge from U.S. Military that reflects pistol qualifications within 10 years preceding application submittal

-• Original handgun training certificate with original signature of the class instructor.
+• Original handgun training certificate with original signature of the class instructor

 Expiration Period